cramjaco/Chesapeake_2019_Amplicon_Processing/README.md

 Empty folders are for intermediate files. `renv` should have tracked all dependencies in R, cutadapt was installed through conda.

+Also RunAll.job runs RunAll.R on the Horn Point Laboratory HPCC

 Note, on my computer I have a conda environment called `cutadaptenv` that has cutadapt in it.
-You need to either have this enviornment with this name or else, modify the RunAll.R file

-Also RunAll.job runs RunAll.R on the Horn Point Laboratory HPCC
+This environment is called in the job file.